-Eta makes landfall on Cuba as Guatemala searches for victims
+Eta expected to be hurricane and strike Florida Keys

 Hurricane Eta’s arrival in northeast Nicaragua Tuesday followed days of drenching rain as it crawled toward shore.
 Its slow, meandering path north through Honduras pushed rivers over their banks.

-Associated Press writer Marlon González in Tegucigalpa, Honduras contributed to this report.
+Associated Press writer Marlon González in Tegucigalpa, Honduras, and Frances D’Emilio in Rome, Italy, contributed to this report.